HiroinaProtagonist/internship-application-fullstack/README.md

 Resolve browser warnings about document type (Edge) and encoding (Firefox).

 Add error handling, especially to the gatherResponse function.

-Understand asynchronous JavaScript more fluently, particularly so that I could be more comfortable writing detailed comments and explanations.

 ## Final Thoughts